By Marika Sboros

 I couldn’t think of a better investment in health right now.

 What do those latter sentiments have to do with Teicholz’s book?
-Everything, including the effects of prescribing a high-carb diet to the public.
+Everything, including the effects of prescribing high-carb diets to the public.

-Smith found The Big Fat Surprise to be by far the best of the five books he read to write the BMJ feature.
-He didn’t like the cover picture or the title – he found them “demeaning”.
-Not so, Teicholz’s “forensic demolition of the hypothesis that saturated fat is the cause of cardiovascular disease”.
+Smith found The Big Fat Surprise to be by far the best of the five books he read to write the BMJ article.
+Teicholz has made a “forensic demolition of the hypothesis that saturated fat is the cause of cardiovascular disease”, he says.

-Smith describes the book as “deeply disturbing”.
-It shows how overenthusiastic scientists, poor science, massive conflicts of interest, and politically driven policymakers can make “deeply damaging mistakes”.
+It shows how overenthusiastic scientists, poor science, massive conflicts of interest, and politically-driven policymakers can make “deeply damaging mistakes”.

 Other specialist reviewers are similarly fulsome in praise of The Big Fat Surprise.